Truck Stop Access Control Guide: How to Secure Your Truck Stop

 • Distribute access codes.

 Because our keypads communicate with the intercom and each other, a trucker can use the same PIN across your property, no matter which door they’re using.
 As a result, you avoid the hassles of key management.
-You can also set our keypads to automatically change the PIN after a set period, ensuring that people can’t use an old access code when they’re not supposed to.
+You can also set our keypads to automatically change the PIN after a set period, preventing people from using an old access code when they’re not supposed to.

 With ButterflyMX, overseeing your truck stop has never been easier.
 Our powerful cloud-based dashboard means staff members can adjust access permissions and assign PIN codes, even when they’re off-site.

 Our integrations also make managing truck stop access simpler.
 You can integrate smart cameras, parking lot security systems, and locks with ButterflyMX.
-This allows you to see security footage and gain entry data on every lock throughout your property.
+This allows you to view security footage and retrieve entry data for every lock on your property.

 Content Writer